AlexAlexandreAlves/AlexAlexandreAlves/README.md

 ## A little bit about me:

 - :mortar_board: Graduated in analysis and development systems.
-- 🤖 I'm learning devops concepts, with CI/CD process.
+- 🤖 I'm learning devops concepts, with CI/CD process and AWS.

 - 👾 I'm curious about new technologies, frameworks and tools and I always in search of knowledge.